Road Trip: Tucson to Coronado Island

 Coronado Beach

 One of the best beaches in the area is the Coronado Central Beach.
 White sands, tame waves, and unbeatable weather.
 Street parking is free and can be easy to find if you arrive early and/or on weekdays.
-Don't forget sunscreen, hats, buckets + pails, boogie boards, beach towels, water, and snacks.
+Don't forget sunscreen, hats, buckets and sand castle building tools, boogie boards, beach towels, water, and snacks.

 Orange Avenue